thehackerwithin/berkeley/docs/index.md

 ## Where:

-This meeting takes place Tuesdays at 4pm at the [Berkeley Institute for Data Science](https://bids.berkeley.edu).
+This meeting takes place Wednesdays from 4pm (Berkeley time) to around 5:30pm at the [Berkeley Institute for Data Science](https://bids.berkeley.edu).
 Room 190, Doe Library, The University of California - Berkeley.

 ## When: